BSA RALPH WOODFORD RESIDENCY

 It is a common experience to come across wildlife during your stay including numerous native birds and wallabies.

-Applications for the second half of 2019 must be submitted by 31 March 2019.
-Please note there are a limited number of spaces available, and it is recommended that applications are submitted well in advance.
+Please note there are a limited number of spaces available, and it is recommended that applications are submitted well in advance of desired residency dates.
 All applicants will be notified in writing of the outcome of their application.